aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/035_gitrepo/index.en.md

 ---
-title: "Workshop Git Repositories"
+title: "Workshop Git repositories"
 weight: 35
 ---

-In this chapter we will work with three Git repositories using a [gitea](https://github.com/go-gitea/gitea) server that has already been installed in our IDE instance:
+In this chapter, we will work with three Git repositories using a [gitea](https://github.com/go-gitea/gitea) server that has already been installed in our IDE instance:

 ![CodeCommit Repository](/static/images/gitea_repos.jpg)